 Necklace: Dear Mushka (exact)

 Here’s another example.
 This is a jersey dress, denim jacket, jewelry, and flip flops.
 Again, it’s mostly pretty good, but doesn’t quiiiiiite feel finished.
 Because it’s not.
 With just ONE change, we can polish it off and take it to 100%.
 Why wouldn’t we?

-You can barely notice this change from flip flops to thong sandals, but it matters!
+You can barely notice this change from flip flops to t-strap sandals, but it matters!
 It matters in cleaning up the outfit and making the outfit feel finished.

 See how easy that is?
 Just change the shoes!